Metanorma: Aequitate Verum

 The file path of a document in the collection relative to the manifest file. file and entry are mutually exclusive: file indicates the leaf nodes of the manifest entries.

-• If a document is a AsciiDoc documents, it is compiled to a Metanorma Semantic XML document in preprocessing [added in https://github.com/metanorma/metanorma/releases/tag/v2.0.0].
+• The file is compiled to a Metanorma Semantic XML document in preprocessing [added in https://github.com/metanorma/metanorma/releases/tag/v2.0.0].

 • If a document is a YAML file, it is assumed to be a collection manifest itself, and its manifest is recursively read into the current manifest at that point of the entry [added in https://github.com/metanorma/metanorma/releases/tag/v2.0.0].
-This allows manifests to include other manifests.
-If the YAML file is in a different directory, the file locations of any files it references are updated to be relative to the current manifest.

 • A manifest can have both files and nested manifests as its children [added in https://github.com/metanorma/metanorma/releases/tag/v1.7.7].